Density-based trajectory segmentation: the MigrO framework

 Overview.
-MigrO is a clustering environment for the extraction of individual mobility patterns from GPS trajectories, relying on the notion of stay region.
+MigrO is a platform for the extraction of individual mobility patterns from GPS trajectories, relying on the notion of stay region.
 A stay region is an 'attractive' area where the moving object resides for a period, possibly experiencing arbitrarily long periods of absence, before moving to a more attractive stay region.
-The core component is the SeqScan algorithm for the extraction of temporally ordered sequences of stay regions grounded on the notion of presence.
-MigrO is developed as plug-in for the open-source QuantumGIS system thus can exploit the rich set of functionalities of the hosting system, offering a formidable platform for the analysis of the mobility behavior.
+The core component is the SeqScan algorithm.
+MigrO is developed as plug-in for QGIS.

 - M.L.
 Damiani, F. Hachem, H. Issa et al. (2018).
 Cluster-based trajectory segmentation with local noise (2018).
 Data Mining and Knowledge Discovery.